omer-ozdag/omer-ozdag/README.md

 🧠 [ami-project](https://github.com/omer-ozdag/ami-project) — Project for the Applied Machine Intelligence course

-🚀 *Upcoming Project:* Real-Time IMU + LiDAR Visualizer for Embedded Systems
+🚀 **Upcoming Project:** A Multi-Sensor Embedded System for Orientation and Distance Visualization

 ## Contact